FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 ## Motivation

-For me it is often a joyful sight to see how inexperienced, up and coming data scientists jump right into the feature engineering when facing some new supervised learning problem... but it also makes me contemplating.
+For me it is often a joyful sight to see how inexperienced, up and coming data scientists jump right into the feature engineering when facing some new supervised learning problem... but it also makes me contemplate.
 So full of vigour and enthusiasm, they are often completely absorbed by the idea of minimizing whatever error measure they were given or maybe some random one they chose themselves, like the [root mean square error].
 In their drive, they construct many derived features using clever transformations and sometimes they do not even stop at